College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 4. Complete the Transfer Credit Approval Form, found in the Undergraduate Advising section of the college website, and submit it to the CSH Office of Advising and Student Services (McGowan South Suite 400) before you enroll at another institution.
 If the college grants you permission to transfer in the credit, you will receive a message to that effect.
 Keep in mind that these requests can take up to 3 weeks to process.

-1. Students who do their clinical training at the graduate level receive significantly stronger preparation for nursing, including roles in leadership, research, and for continuing their education (for example to DNP or PhD).
+1. Students who do their clinical training at the graduate level receive stronger preparation for nursing, including roles in leadership, research, and for continuing their education (for example to DNP or PhD).

-2. 2.
-Many students will change their mind about their professional goals during their undergraduate career.
+2. Many students change their mind about their professional goals during their undergraduate career.
 With our program you get the breadth and depth of a liberal arts degree which gives you flexibility to pursue any number of career options, including nursing!

-We also have a new combined bachelor’s + master’s degree program that allows some students to accelerate their program.
+We also have a combined bachelor’s + master’s degree program that allows some students to accelerate their program.
 For eligible students, the BS in Health Sciences/MENP program allows students to share their first year of the nursing program with their undergraduate degree programs, completing their BS and master's degree training in as few as five years.
 For more information on that program, please visit the Undergraduate Catalog.
 Current students who are considering that program should schedule a meeting with our academic advisor.

 Online courses are taught online, but that's not the only way they might be different from a more traditional classroom setting.
 Your instructors are encouraged to used different teaching modalities, so the kind of work you do will be different.
 For instance, a classroom discussion might be replaced by a moderated message board in an online classroom.
 You may be asked to do more self-directed reading, writing or assessments in an online course.
 You should not assume that an online course is less work than a traditional classroom course!
 Both are designed to be worth 4 credit hours, and so will require the same amount of time.
 The difference will be how you are using that time and when you choose to do the work.
 Keep in mind that reliable D2L and internet access are critical to success in online courses, as is your own ability to meet deadlines without being reminded in a classroom setting.
 You will be responsible for reading and understanding the instructor's expectations, and reaching out as needed for clarification.